Biomet Hip Lawsuit

 The Biomet MDL is being presided over by District Judge Robert Miller, Jr. of the Northern District of Indiana.
 Judge Miller is currently overseeing over 800 Biomet hip lawsuits.

-In early 2014, Biomet agreed to a $56 million hip settlement with plaintiffs who were implanted with an M2a 38 or M2a Magnum device as an initial hip replacement, only to have the device removed 180 days or more afterwards as part of a revision surgery procedure.
+In early 2014, the company agreed to a $56 million Biomet hip settlement with plaintiffs who were implanted with an M2a 38 or M2a Magnum device as an initial hip replacement, only to have the device removed 180 days or more afterwards as part of a revision surgery procedure.
 Plaintiffs must file suit by April 15, 2014 to qualify for the settlement, but will henceforth be ineligible to seek further recovery for their injuries and losses from the hip manufacturer.

 Biomet hip lawsuit allegations